jeffboichuk/ice-marketing/02-hubspot-case-discussion.md

 ## Assignments Due {-}

+- Bring a binder to class with readings for each class session of marketing in it
 - Answers to today's discussion questions
     - After signing into Blackboard, submit your answers to [this folder][discussion-questions-submission-02]